-Running along the Light Rail’s Blue Line, the Charlotte Rail Trail covers 3.5 miles of ground from Sedgefield all the way into Uptown.
+Running along the Light Rail’s Blue Line, the Charlotte Rail Trail covers 3.5 miles of paved ground from Sedgefield all the way into Uptown.
 On top of that, its close proximity to breweries makes it the top choice for beer runs — and we’re certainly not complaining.
 The Charlotte Rail Trail is flat and will give you the best view of the skyline, which means that this trail is highly-trafficked most times of the day.
 So get your waving hand ready and practice saying “On your left!”.
-Oh, and be warned: there’s a 100% chance you’ll run into someone you know, and it will probably be last week’s awkward Tinder date.
-Whatever — we still swipe right for the Light Rail Trail.
+Oh, and be warned: there’s a 100% chance you’ll run into someone you know,.

 Did you know that Mallard Creek Greenway is the longest greenway in Charlotte?
 Just north of UNC Charlotte, this greenway in the University area features 5.6 miles of both paved and gravel surfaces.
 The trail is perfect for an out-and-back, plus you’ll see lots of other runners, bikers, and rollerbladers along the way.

 Training for a marathon?
 These adjoining greenways are by far the most popular spots for those SLRs (slow, long runs).
-Running nearly six miles through South Charlotte, you get a little bit of everything in terms of surface — we’re talking asphalt, gravel, and boardwalk.
-Nestled in the trees, there’s also plenty of nature for you bird enthusiasts out there.
+Running 5.8 miles through South Charlotte, you get a little bit of everything in terms of surface — we’re talking asphalt, gravel, and boardwalk.
+There’s also plenty of nature for you bird enthusiasts out there.
 Just watch your step — nature means snakes!
 But reptiles aside, there are multiple entrances, making this trail super accessible no matter where you are in South Charlotte.